reillytilbury/coppafish/docs/advanced_usage.md

 move_tile_dir("old/tile_dir", "new/tile_dir", "path/to/notebook.npz")
 ```

-note that this will only apply the new tile directory to the given notebook.
+Note that this will only apply the new tile directory to the given notebook.
 You can run the function multiple times to
 update every notebook clone.
 If no notebook is attached to the old tile directory, you can safely move the directory
 manually.